Individual Pathway Plan

 The ongoing development of the IPP provides students with a valuable archive of their learning and with resources that can assist them with their planning.
 It helps students identify their interests and strengths; explore opportunities; make meaningful decisions; and set goals for the future.
 Parents and teachers are an important part of this student-led process.

 As students move through school and life, they will make many choices about their education and career/life plans.
-Students will establish and maintain their Individual Pathways Plan (IPP), documenting what they continue to learn about themselves; the opportunities available to them; their goals; and how they plan to achieve them.
+Students will establish and maintain their Individual Pathway Plan (IPP), documenting what they continue to learn about themselves; the opportunities available to them; their goals; and how they plan to achieve them.
 Each school will have a process in place to support students in completing the IPP expectations appropriate to their grade level.

 Below you will find Activities and Lesson Plans that will help our students understand who they are and where to go from here.